-- St Joseph's governors and leaders have ensured that our setting has age and ability appropriate filtering and monitoring in place, to limit learners' exposure to online risks. - The governors and leaders are aware of the need to prevent "over blocking", as that may unreasonably restrict what can be taught, with regards to online activities and safeguarding. - Our decision regarding filtering and monitoring has been informed by a risk assessment, considering our specific needs and circumstances. - Changes to the filtering and monitoring approach will be risk assessed by staff with educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - The leadership team will ensure that regular checks are made to ensure that the filtering and monitoring methods are effective and appropriate. - All members of staff are aware that they cannot rely on filtering and monitoring alone to safeguard learners; effective classroom management and regular education about safe and responsible use is essential.
+- St Joseph's governors and leaders have ensured that our setting has age and ability appropriate filtering and monitoring in place, to limit learners' exposure to online risks. - Our decision regarding filtering and monitoring has been informed by a risk assessment, considering our specific needs and circumstances. - Changes to the filtering and monitoring approach will be risk assessed by staff with educational and technical experience and, where appropriate, with consent from the leadership team; all changes to the filtering policy are logged and recorded. - The leadership team will ensure that regular checks are made to ensure that the filtering and monitoring methods are effective and appropriate. - All members of staff are aware that they cannot rely on filtering and monitoring alone to safeguard learners; effective classroom management and regular education about safe and responsible use is essential.